GithubRac/pyRecorder/README.md

 ## Prerequisites

-Before running the application, make sure you have Python 3.6 or higher installed on your system.
-You can check your Python version by running:```bash python --version
+Before running the application, make sure you have installed Python 3.6 or higher on your system.
+You can check your Python version by running:

+python --version

 ## Installation